 With an old depreciated wireless N signal, you could never cover a 2,000+ foot home full of connected devices.
 You simply have to get Wireless AC and in many cases, not even a wireless extender will work.
-You just flat out need a “Mesh Wireless Network” such as the highly rated Netgear Orbi RBK50.
-This is the technological advance in home wireless that changes everything for your multilevel house.
+You actually need a “Mesh Wireless Network” such as the highly rated Netgear Orbi RBK50.
+This is the technological advance in smart home wireless networks that changes everything for your large multilevel home.

 - Covers multi floor up to 5,000 square foot home

 - Long range, no dead spots